 Even in the U.S., Da Vinci is only available through a few distributors.

-- Da Vinci Paint Da Vinci has an online store and offers free shipping in the U.S. on orders totaling more than $50.
-Also, as far as I know, a direct order is the only way to purchase a sample set and other speciality items.
+Da Vinci Paint Da Vinci has an online store and offers free shipping in the U.S. on orders totaling more than $50.
+Also, as far as I know, a direct order is the only way to purchase a sample set (shipping is always free on these!) and other speciality items.

 To learn more about saving money on watercolor paints and download a free brand cost comparison chart, see this post.